nicolastoon/analyzing-recipe-tags/README.md

 ### <strong>Final Model</strong>
 A possibility that could increase the F1 score of the model is incorporating more features that help predict the response variable.
 Logically, when thinking about dietary recipes, one might consider eating healthier ingredients or not eating unhealthy ingredients.
 In the final model, I added five more features: <code>'salt'</code>, <code>'butter'</code>, <code>'sugar'</code>, <code>'olive oil'</code>, and <code>'vegetable oil'</code>.
 These were common ingredients in the dataset, and I considered these ingredients to play a significant part in healthy eating and decision making.

 Another possibility that could increase the F1 score of the model is tuning the hyperparameters of the model.
 Tuning the hyperparameters of the model is important for minimizing bias and increasing variance of the individual decision trees.
 This makes sure that when the decision trees are combined to make the random forest, the output has low bias and low variance.
 I also decided to tune specific hyperparameters: <code>'max_depth'</code> and <code>'min_samples_split'</code>.
 I picked these hyperparameters because they would control how similar each individual decision tree would be by limiting the variance.
 If the decision trees had no limit, eventually they would all reach the same decisions.
-By using GridSearchCV to iterate through various combinations of hyperparameters, the model was best fitted using a <code>'max_depth'</code> = 30 and a <code>'min_samples_split'</code> = 80.
+By using GridSearchCV to iterate through various combinations of hyperparameters, the model was best fitted using <code>'max_depth'</code> = 30 and <code>'min_samples_split'</code> = 80.

 After fitting the final model to the same training set as the training model (so that variance in the results cannot be attributed to randomness), the model was evaluated to have an F1 score of 0.73 — an increase of about 6%.